 If you're working in manufacturing development for life sciences, consider the advantages we offer:

-- Highly skilled manufacturing workforce accustomed to working within extremely tight tolerances and a variety of materials
+• Highly-skilled manufacturing workforce accustomed to working within extremely tight tolerances and a variety of materials

-- Pharmaceutical and medicine manufacturers
+• Pharmaceutical, nutraceutical and medicine manufacturers

-- Medical and control device manufacturers
+• Medical and control device manufacturers

-- Medical equipment and supplies manufacturers
+• Medical equipment and supplies manufacturers